yboulkaid/first_issue/README.md

 Want to contribute to open source projects but don't know where to start?

-This is a list of open issues on open-source projects that are suitable to be good first issues to tackle.
-They are tagged by the maintainers with a specific label.

-This app centralizes these issues to make it easier for newcomers to open source projects to contribute.
+Some Open Source projects tag issues suitable for newcomers with a specific label on Github.
+This app centralizes these issues to make it easier for newcomers to contribute.

 ## Installation instructions
 The app is running on Ruby on Rails.